Sascha Meinrath: Opposition to SOPA and PIPA

-Meinrath was a leading voice against the Stop Online Piracy Act (SOPA) and the Protect IP Act (PIPA).
-He highlighted the human rights concerns raised by legislation including the likely collective punishment resulting from empowering law enforcement to take down an entire domain due to something posted on a single blog, as well as the implications for Internet freedom policies.
-In naming Meinrath to their Digital Power Index Top 100 Influencers, Newsweek noted his role as “one of the more prominent Internet culture leaders” to fight against the Stop Online Piracy Act (SOPA) and PROTECT IP Act.
-Following the defeat of SOPA and PIPA, Meinrath hosted the Washington, DC launch party for the Internet Defense League.
+Meinrath opposed the Stop Online Piracy Act (SOPA) and the Protect IP Act (PIPA).

 International Summit for Community Wireless Networks

 Meinrath hosts the regular International Summit for Community Wireless Networks (IS4CWN), a convening of leaders in community networks, mesh networking, and next-generation wireless technologies.
 The first summit was held in Urbana-Champaign, Illinois in 2004 launching the community wireless movement.
 Past locations have also included St. Charles, Missouri, Washington, DC, and Vienna, Austria.
 The eighth and most recent IS4CWN was held in October, 2013 in Berlin, Germany.